Endocrine Disruptors and Fertility: How to Give Your Body Its Best

-Endocrine disruptors, often also referred to as hormone disruptors, are both natural and man-made chemicals that can interfere with the endocrine system.
 They can be found in many places in our environment, including common beauty products, and are linked with developmental, reproductive, brain, immune, and other problems.
 Notably, they can have harmful effects on the health of both the mother and baby, with long-term health problems being a possibility.

 Researchers have found that even very early maternal exposure to certain endocrine disruptors can increase the risk of developing breast and prostate cancer.